thyrlian/AndroidSDK/README.md

 <img src="https://github.com/thyrlian/AndroidSDK/blob/master/logo.png?raw=true" width="200">

+## Philosophy

+Provide only the barebone SDK (the latest official minimal download package) gives you the most flexibility in tailoring your own SDK tools for your project.
+You can maintain an external persisted SDK directory, and mount it to any container.
+In this way, you don't have to waste time on downloading over and over again.

 ## Important Notes

 Run Android SDK update directly from the **Dockerfile** or inside the **container** would fail if the storage driver is the default `AUFS`, it is due to some file operations are not supported by this storage driver, but changing it to `Btrfs` would work.